Chicago-area hospital’s role in baby-cutting case questioned

 The Cook County Sheriff”s Office said Monday that it will ask the state’s child welfare agency to determine if a suburban Chicago hospital acted properly in the case.

-Cara Smith, the agency’s chief policy officer, said if the state’s Department of Family Services determines that Advocate Christ Medical Center violated the Abuse and Neglected Children Reporting Act, it would investigate.
+Cara Smith, chief policy officer at the sheriff’s office, said if the state’s Department of Family Services determines that Advocate Christ Medical Center violated the Abuse and Neglected Children Reporting Act, there would be an investigation.

 Smith’s comments come just days after Clarisa Figueroa and her daughter, Desiree Figueroa, were charged with first-degree murder for allegedly strangling 19-year-old Marlen Ochoa-Lopez and cutting her unborn baby out of her last month before Clarisa Figueroa called 911 to report that the baby she had just given birth to was not breathing.